code-Hatsu/.github/profile/README.md

   - Display streaks and progress tracking.

 - **Leaderboard**
-  - Rank students at the class/school level.
+  - ~Rank students at the class/school level.~ rashed
   - Encourage healthy competition and motivation.

 - **Chat-Tont**
-  - Smart study assistant for explaining difficult points, organizing review sessions, and preparing for exams.
+  - ~Smart study assistant for explaining difficult points, organizing review sessions, and preparing for exams.~ saleh

 - **Pathfinder / Career Guidance**
   - Questionnaire to help students choose the right specialization or university path.